facebook/docusaurus/website/docs/swizzling.md

 ### Overview

-Docusaurus provides an convenient **interactive CLI** to swizzle components:
+Docusaurus provides an convenient **interactive CLI** to swizzle components.
+You generally only need to remember the following command:

 ```bash npm2yarn
 npm run swizzle